samiBendou/am_scripts/README.md

 (fleet, lines, ...) or a given capital,
 **how can I make the better choices in terms of planes/lines purchases and planning?**

-Use this project to help you make rational decision while expanding your AM2 airline and accurately visualize the performance of your strategy.

 ### Features

 - **Planes, Hub and Lines** object data model with JSON interface